Q: Does the three-page limit include works cited pages and itemized budgets?

-A: No, UROP awards are for undergraduate students pursuing a first bachelor’s degree from UH Mānoa.
+A: No, UROP awards are for undergraduate students pursuing a bachelor’s degree from UH Mānoa.

 Q: Are students in their last semester of undergraduate coursework allowed to apply?

-A: No, the UROP awards are for undergraduate students with at least two semesters remaining in their degree progress.
+A: No, the UROP awards are for undergraduate students with at least one semester remaining in their degree progress.

 Q: I submitted my application materials before the deadline, but realized I forgot one part of it.
 Can I submit that component late, even if all other material was submitted on time?